unstoppabledomains/dev-docs/polygon/polygon-migration-guide.md

 ## Resolution Library Updates

 Our Layer 2 resolution libraries will require a few configuration changes to allow the libraries to read from Polygon.
-There are a few small changes to function/method calls and one brand new method which provides additional resolution information.&#x20;
+There are a few small changes to function/method calls and one brand new method which provides additional resolution information.

 ### Method Changes and Updates